RayYoh/OCRM_survey/README.md

     <img src="docs/overview.png" alt="overview" width="90%" />
 </p>

-This is the repository of **A Survey of Embodied Learning Methods for Object-Centric Robotic Manipulation**, a comprehensive review of latest advancements in object-centric robotic manipulation including embodied perceptual learning, embodied policy learning, and embodied task-oriented learning For details, please refer to:
+This is the repository of **A Survey of Embodied Learning for Object-Centric Robotic Manipulation**, a comprehensive review of latest advancements in object-centric robotic manipulation including embodied perceptual learning, embodied policy learning, and embodied task-oriented learning For details, please refer to:

-**A Survey of Embodied Learning Methods for Object-Centric Robotic Manipulation** [[Paper]]()
+**A Survey of Embodied Learning for Object-Centric Robotic Manipulation** [[Paper]]()

 *Any contributions to this list are most welcome!
 Please feel free to open issues or create pull requests as follows:*